peco/peco/README.md

 - `SavedSelection` for lines of saved selection
 - `Selected` for a currently selecting line
 - `Query` for a query line
+- `QueryCursor` for the cursor on the query line.
+If not specified, the cursor colors are derived automatically: when `Query` has custom colors, they are swapped (fg becomes bg and vice versa); otherwise, the terminal's reverse video attribute is used.
 - `Matched` for a query matched word
 - `Prompt` for the query prompt prefix (e.g., `QUERY>`)
 - `Context` for context lines shown by ZoomIn (default: bold)